 What is it?

-Cabinet carcasses and doors made entirely from metal.
+Cabinet carcasses made entirely from metal.

 Why Some Choose It (Pros)

-- Indestructible: It is 100% waterproof, completely termite-proof, and fire-resistant.
-Great for extremely heavy-duty wet kitchens.
+- Indestructible: It is 100% waterproof and termite-proof.

 The Trade-off (Cons)